ProjectHostingTool/PHT/SECURITY.md

 ## Reporting a Vulnerability

-User issues page to report a vulnerability.
+Use issues page to report a vulnerability.